 For an interesting look into the area’s past history, a trip out to the ghost town of Cossack is mandatory.
 Located on the mouth of the Harding River on the coastal strip between Point Samson and Dampier, the port town was formerly known as Tien Tsin.
 It was established in 1871 as the first port in the North West and was critical to the development of the pastoral industry in the region.

 Cossack was also the birthplace of Western Australia’s pearling industry and was home of the colony’s pearling fleet until the 1880’s.
 There were up to 80 pearling luggers operating in the area, and by 1884 more than 400 people were living in the township.

-However, it wasn’t pearls that were sought after, it was Mother of Pearl Shell which was used for the production of buttons.
+However, it wasn’t pearls that were sought after, it was Mother of Pearl shell which was used for the production of buttons.
 The shell was collected initially by the slave labour of local aborigines by hand from the creek beds and beaches.
 Later shell had to be collected by divers at ever increasing depths.
-The most tangible reminder of this once booming industry is the Japanese cemetery where some hapless divers are laid to rest.
-Others, including many aboriginals who were employed as divers, were lost at sea.
+The most profound reminder of this once booming industry is the Japanese cemetery where some of the divers are laid to rest.
+Others, including many aboriginals who were employed as divers, were also lost at sea.

 The Pilbara gold rush of the late 1870’s coincided with the growth of the pearling industry to bring real prosperity to Cossack and in 1877 a horse drawn tramway was constructed to link Cossack to Roebourne.
 Cossack’s growth spanned nearly 40 years, however its decline was far more rapid.
 By the turn of the century the pearling fleet had moved to Broome and the gold rush had diminished as prospectors moved to other fields.
 The municipality of Cossack was dissolved in 1910, however people still lived there after World War II.